nikitavoloboev/data/virtual-reality/virtual-reality.md

 - [Trippy things to do with VR (2021)](https://twitter.com/dan_abramov/status/1471905282733260804)
 - [Awesome Metaverse](https://github.com/M3-org/awesome-metaverse)
 - [I Spent Hundreds of Hours Working in VR (2022)](https://www.wired.com/story/hours-working-vr-tips/) ([HN](https://news.ycombinator.com/item?id=29978036))
+- [Immers Space](https://web.immers.space/) - Seeks to free the Immersive Web from the pitfalls of the social media era by using a decentralized model based on open Web standards.